-Jury Duty: The College considers such duty an obligation and responsibility.
+Jury Duty: The University considers such duty an obligation and responsibility.
 Any Full Time or Limited Full Time

-employee who is summoned for jury duty will be paid by the College for the duration of their jury duty
+employee who is summoned for jury duty will be paid by the University for the duration of their jury duty

 service.
 Employees must provide proper evidence as to jury service to the Employee Engagement